amushtaev/gatsby-starter-netlify-cms/src/pages/blog/powerful-benefits-of-facebook-video-ads.md

 ## What Are The Benefits of Facebook Video Ads?

-There are five main benefits of video advertising on Facebook.
+There are four main benefits of video advertising on Facebook.

 ### Benefit 1.
 The Most Attention-Grabbing Ad Format